RMP2005/Aureon/README.md

 ## What is Aureon?

 Aureon is an experimental **Urban Intelligence Operating System** built around a simulated Bengaluru.

 Instead of simply visualizing a city, Aureon simulates one.

 Incidents emerge, ambulances move through a road network, hospitals receive patients, and dispatch strategies make allocation decisions under changing conditions.

-The key idea is **explainable decision-making**.
+The core idea is **explainable decision-making**.

-Aureon doesn't only show what happened.
-It records:
+Aureon records:

 - what decision was made
 - why it was made